PoomSmart/YouGroupSettings/README.md

 # YouGroupSettings

-A YouTube iOS tweak to allow custom settings (made by tweaks) to be displayed when the grouped settings experiment is active (`YTColdConfig.mainAppCoreClientEnableCairoSettings`).
+A YouTube iOS tweak to allow custom settings (made by tweaks) to be displayed when the grouped settings experiment is active (`YTColdConfig.mainAppCoreClientEnableCairoSettings`), without any extra configurations.
 This supports YouTube version 19.03.2 and higher (iOS 14.0+).

 ## Supported Tweaks